 If you want an activity to get everyone up and about, sports are a great idea.
 You can get a mini golf kit or backyard cricket set; a great way to include all your guests.
 Even a footy or a soccer ball will provide hours of afternoon entertainment for the whole family.

 Keep it simple

-Yes, maybe your Webber does a mean roast lamb rack, but these BBQ classics will keep all your guests happy, and keeps the cooking straight forward so you can concentrate on enjoying the day with your family.
+These BBQ dishes will keep all your guests happy, and keeps the cooking straight forward so you can concentrate on enjoying the day with your family.

-Don’t be afraid to ask your friends and family to bring something if you think you might need a hand – a few people putting on a BBQ for an entire extended family isn’t an easy gig.
+Don’t be afraid to ask your friends and family to bring something if you think you might need a hand.

 If Dad really feels the need to take over the grilling duties, let him.
 It’s his day after all.